Telecommunications in Nigeria: Internet censorship and surveillance

 Listed by the OpenNet Initiative as no evidence of Internet filtering in all four areas for which they test (political, social, conflict/security, and Internet tools) in October 2009.

 There are few government restrictions on access to the Internet or credible reports the government monitors e-mail or Internet chat rooms.
 Although the constitution and law provide for freedom of speech, including for members of the press, the government sometimes restricts these rights in practice.
 Libel is a civil offense and requires defendants to prove the truth of opinion or value judgment contained in news reports or commentaries.
 Penalties include two years' imprisonment and possible fines.
 Militant groups such as Boko Haram threaten, attack, and kill journalists in connection with their reporting of the sect's activities.
 Journalists practice self-censorship.

 Reporting on political corruption and security issues has proved to be particularly sensitive.
 On 24 October 2012 police in Bauchi State arraigned civil servant Abbas Ahmed Faggo before a court for allegedly defaming the character of Governor Isa Yuguda after he posted messages on his Facebook account accusing the governor of spending public funds on his son's wedding.
 On 4 November, the court discharged Faggo, but media reported the state government fired him later that month.

 During 2012 several Internet news sites critical of the government experienced server problems, which site owners attributed to government interference.
 Such disruptions usually lasted a few hours.

 In 2008 two journalists were arrested for publishing online articles and photos critical of the government.

 On 4 June 2021, the Minister of Information and Culture announced that the federal government would "suspend" all operations of Twitter in the country for performing actions that "[undermine] Nigeria’s corporate existence", and that the federal government would order the National Broadcasting Commission to "immediately commence the process of licensing all OTT and social media operations" in the country.
 This came after Twitter deleted posts by and suspended the account of President Muhammadu Buhari for violating its abuse policy, for making threats against the separatist group Indigenous People of Biafra which had invoked the Nigerian Civil War as a theme.
 Buhari criticised the actions for infringing his freedom of speech.
 Pursuant to this action, Twitter has been blocked in Nigeria as of 5 June, and use of the service was made a prosecutable offence.
-On 13 January 2022, Nigerian government revoked the ban on Twitter after the company agreed to setup a subsidiary in Nigeria for judicial compliance.
+On 13 January 2022, Nigerian government revoked the ban on Twitter after the company agreed to set up a subsidiary in Nigeria for judicial compliance.